 Location.
-33° 25.993′ N, 80° 6.739′ W. Marker is near Pineville, South Carolina, in Berkeley County.
-Marker is at the intersection of State Highway 45 and Old Canal Road, on the left when traveling north on State Highway 45.
+33° 27.245′ N, 80° 5.2′ W. Marker is near Pineville, South Carolina, in Berkeley County.
+Marker is on General Francis Marion Avenue, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Pineville SC 29468, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Francis Marion / Francis Marion's Grave (within shouting distance of this marker); The Elusive Francis Marion: The Stuff of Legend Francis Marion’s Grave (within shouting distance of this marker); Village of Eadytown (approx. 2.1 miles away); Village of Pineville (approx. 3.8 miles away); Maham Plantation (approx. 4.2 miles away); Thomas Walter (approx. 6 miles away); Cantey Family Cemetery (approx. 6.2 miles away).
 Touch for a list and map of all markers in Pineville.

 Categories. • Patriots & Patriotism • War, US Revolutionary •